cozy/cozy.github.io/src/howTos/dev/services.md

 cozy-stack apps update <app_name>
 ```

+### Env variables

+When executing a service, cozy-stack injects some environment variables, listed [here](https://docs.cozy.io/en/cozy-stack/apps/#available-fields-to-the-service), so you can use them in your service, typically through `process.env.<env_var_name>`.

 ## Execution

 The service will be run each time the trigger condition is met, e.g. a bank operation.